J.Crew: Recent

 On February 16, 2018, J.Crew hired Adam Brotman, a long-time Starbucks executive, as president and chief experience officer.
 Brotman's first major impact was launching "J.Crew Rewards", the company's first reward program independent of the company's credit card.
 The rewards program offers free shipping and $5 back for each $200 spent.

 In November 2018, J.Crew announced its CEO, James Brett, would step down and be replaced by an office of the CEO consisting of four senior executives from J.Crew.
 Brett took up the position in June 2017.
 The company released a press release stating Brett's departure was a "mutual agreement" between Brett and the company's board of directors.
-Brett will be replaced by Michael Nicholson (president and COO), Adam Brotman (president and chief experience officer), Lynda Markoe (chief administrative officer), and Libby Wadle, president of Madewell Brand.
+Brett was replaced by Michael Nicholson (president and COO), Adam Brotman (president and chief experience officer), Lynda Markoe (chief administrative officer), and Libby Wadle, president of Madewell brand.
 The new office of the CEO will be responsible for managing J.Crew's operations as the board establishes a permanent management structure.
 On November 29, J.Crew announced the dissolution of their Nevereven, Mercantile, and J.Crew Home sub-brands.
 On April 11, 2019, J.Crew announced that president and COO, Michael Nicholson, would retain the title of interim CEO, along with the subsequent announcement of Brotman's departure.

 J.Crew reported a net income of $1.5 million in the fourth quarter of 2019, up from a net loss of $74.4 million in quarter four of 2018.

 On January 28, 2020, the retailer announced that Jan Singer would assume title of CEO.
 Singer was previously CEO of Victoria's Secret, Spanx and was an executive at Nike.
 She was to replace Nicholson, who would assume his previous position.

 On May 4, 2020, J.Crew filed for Chapter 11 bankruptcy protection as a result of the COVID-19 pandemic, although the company had amassed enormous debt even before the outbreak.